moneytree/eslint-config/README.md

 To change a rule, simply rewrite the rule in your own configuration file, and adjust the level as you wish.

+To see the original rules, please refer to YAML files in the [eslintrc](./eslintrc/) folder, that are named after the configuration you extend (eg: `nodejs`).

 ## Plugins

 Depending on additional libraries you use, like testing frameworks, there may be some very interesting ESLint plugins